mohsinkar/Vehicle-Detection/README.md

 Based on the heatmap and detecting how many features are prenesnt helped in reducing the false positives.
 The putput video is (https://github.com/mohsinkar/Vehicle-Detection/blob/master/project_video_output.mp4) project_video_output.mp4

+### Improvements

+1. Most difficult was to remove the false detections need to perform better training.
+2. Improve the processing speed per frame can be achieved by reducing the window searches.